jersonmartinez/DevOps-YouTube-Channels/README.md

 - [ ] Create a tag-based navigation page
 - [ ] Add more international channels
 - [ ] Include playlists and course recommendations
+- [ ] Improve the contribution guidelines for clarity
+- [ ] Set up a GitHub Actions workflow to update YouTube metrics

 ## 📜 License